 In addition to daily commuting costs, a large chunk of employees’ money is spent on food – particularly lunch at work.
 Averaging anywhere from £4-£10 per day, this kind of spending can really add up over time.
 Subsidising employee meals can save your employees a considerable amount of money, and time (no more popping out for 20min trying to find somewhere to eat!).

 One great way to do this is through Feedr’s Cloud Canteen service.
-From as little as £15 per employee per week, you can subsidise employee lunches, giving them access to healthy, wholesome meals for the same price as a Pret A Manger sandwich.
+From as little as £15 per employee per week, you can subsidise employee lunches, giving them access to healthy, wholesome meals for the same price as a Pret A Manger sandwich whether they are at home or in the office.
 Plus, everyone loves food!
 And everyone needs to eat.
 This makes food perks a no-brainer option when looking to reduce employee financial stress, as you can be sure uptake will be high.
 And with forward-thinking companies like AirBnB and Founders Factory using the service, you know there’s got to be something to it.

 In conclusion, there are several ways you can act to reduce employee financial stress.
-Whether it’s financial management workshops, signing up to a cyclescheme, or subsidising employee lunches, perks at work make a huge difference not only to your employees’ mental health and wellbeing, but also to their productivity, morale, and your ability to attract and retain the best talent out there.
-Take care of your team, and your team will take care of your business.
+Whether it’s financial management workshops, signing up to a cyclescheme, or subsidising employee lunches, perks at work or at home make a huge difference not only to your employees’ mental health and wellbeing, but also to their productivity, morale, and your ability to attract and retain the best talent out there.
+Take care of your team during difficult times, and your team will take care of your business.